veit/python-basics-tutorial/docs/test/pytest/markers.rst

 you mark a test class in this way, every test method in the class will be labelled with the same marker.

-We can also mark only certain test cases of a parameterised test:
+We can also mark only certain test cases of a :term:`parameterised <Parameter>`
+test:

 .. code-block:: python
    :emphasize-lines: 5